Third meeting of The Queen’s Gallery Group at Buckingham Palace

 Finally, the majority of the session was devoted an open forum discussion of the group’s next steps.
 The group concluded that, following its work on the five themes, it would now like to adopt a ‘bigger picture’ approach.
 The focus for the group will now turn to a much broader debate, and the HRDs who are members of it will consider how organisations may look in the future, and how they might work back from that to start challenging norms and effecting real change.

-The fourth meeting of the group will take place in March 2018.
+The fourth meeting of the group took place in March 2018.